 EWWNP means Exploring Wild and Wonderful Number Patterns Created by Yourself!
 Investigate what happens if we create number patterns using some simple rules.

 This is a game for two players.
-You will need a copy of the game board.

-The first player moves the same counter in any direction along a line segment to a neighbouring number and announces the total of the two numbers.
+3. Player 1 moves the same counter in any direction along a line segment to a neighbouring number and announces the total of the two numbers.